Digital Manufacturing FAQs

 Injection molding is better suited to support larger amounts of samples for functional or market testing, bridge tooling, or low-volume production.
 If you need parts before a steel tool can be made (typically 6 to 10 weeks with other molders) or your volume requirements don't justify expensive steel production tooling, we can supply production parts to meet your full requirements (up to 10,000+ parts) in 1 to 15 days.

-We currently have more than 800 machines: roughly 450 CNC mills, 200+ presses and 150+ 3D printers.
+We currently have more than 1,000 mills, lathes, 3D printers, presses, press brakes, and other manufacturing equipment.
 With our long history of growth, this number is always changing.

 We manufacture all parts for North America at our U.S. facilities.
 We also ship internationally to many other countries from our U.S. facilities.
 Our manufacturing facility in England supports all of the European countries, and our Japan facilities manufactures exclusively for Japan.